Dog Trainer, Owner Educator

 My name is Natalie Lambert and I am the founder and head trainer at Balanced Beginnings K9.
-I live in Corning, NY with my boyfriend Li and our pack of animals that includes our 3 dogs, a cat, a flock of chickens, and a Flemish Giant rabbit.
+I live in Corning, NY with my pack of animals that includes five dogs, two cats, and my off the track Thoroughbred, Walter.
 At Balanced Beginnings K9 our programs are designed to improve the quality of life of both the dog and the owner and focused on teaching dogs how to become the best versions of themselves.

 I’m a life long dog lover who previously spent many years working in veterinary offices, daycare and boarding facilities, as well as my local humane society.
 I thought I knew everything about dogs and quickly ended up with my own pack of 3.
 Our relationship was based exclusively around positive reinforcement and an over flux of treats, toys, and affection.
 Little did I know how much this was actually hurting our relationship and in return creating a recipe for disaster.